 Types of Faculty Appointments

-Consistent with the Rules of the Regents, the School of Medicine recognizes four types of faculty appointments: Tenured; indeterminate; limited; and at- will.
+Consistent with the University of Colorado Administrative Policy Statement 5060 – Faculty Appointments, the School of Medicine recognizes four types of faculty appointments: Tenured; indeterminate; limited; and at- will.

-Tenured appointments in s and 5002) continue until termination by resignation, retirement or otherwise pursuant to applicable Regent laws and policies.
+Tenured appointments (designated as “continuous appointments” in Administrative Policy Statements 5060 and 5002) continue until termination by resignation, retirement or otherwise pursuant to applicable Regent laws and policies.

 Indeterminate appointments are made for an indefinite period of time; continuance is dependent upon inclusion in the approved budget and available funding.